Behind closed doors (sport): North America

 The most prevalent example of North American teams playing without fans in attendance was as a consequence of public health measures related to the COVID-19 pandemic.
 Ultimately, these were determined by local health authorities which had the power to limit public gatherings.
 While the terms and duration of these measures varied by jurisdiction, as a general rule Canadian provincial measures were far more strict and kept in place considerably longer compared to those in U.S. states.
-Canadian authorities were also much less willing to grant exemptions for professional sports teams, with the exemptions granted being very limited in scope, in some cases, public health authorities threatened not to grant sufficient dispensation to allow a sufficient gathering to permit a game to be played at all.
-Notably, the Canadian Football League, which is more dependent on gate receipts compared to the "big four" major professional sports leagues, refused to play under these restrictions and instead canceled its 2020 season.
+Canadian authorities were also much less willing to grant exemptions for professional sports teams, with the exemptions granted being very limited in scope; in some cases, public health authorities threatened not to grant sufficient dispensation to allow a sufficient gathering to permit a game to be played at all.
+Notably, the Canadian Football League, which is more dependent on gate receipts compared to the "big four" major professional sports leagues, refused to play under these restrictions, and instead, canceled its 2020 season.

-A related issue affecting the leagues was travel restrictions, imposed at the federal, provincial and state levels, barring non-essential border crossings and/or mandating strict quarantine for border crossers, which would have restricted the availability of players if they frequently crossed the international border.
-The NHL, as the primarily U.S. based league with the most teams in Canada, responded to all of this by finishing the 2019-20 NHL season behind closed doors in restricted access "bubbles" in Canada and creating temporary divisions including the all-Canadian North Division for the 2020-21 NHL season.
+A related issue affecting the leagues was travel restrictions, imposed at the federal, provincial and state levels, barring non-essential border crossings and/or mandating strict quarantines for border crossers, which would have restricted the availability of players if they frequently crossed the international border.
+The NHL, as the primarily U.S. based league with the most teams in Canada, responded to all this by finishing the 2019-20 NHL season behind closed doors in restricted access "bubbles" in Canada, and creating temporary divisions including the all-Canadian North Division for the 2020-21 NHL season.

 The National Football League, which was in its offseason at the start of the pandemic, was the only league able to complete its season in 2020 with minimal disruption to the schedule.
 Over time, public health authorities began to allow crowds again, first in limited numbers.
 One of the consequences of this was that Super Bowl LV, the first to be held in the stadium of a participating team, was also the least-attended NFL championship game since 1941, which was played in wartime two weeks after the attack on Pearl Harbor.
 By the autumn of 2021, capacity crowds were generally allowed throughout the United States although some Canadian jurisdictions continued to limit attendance.
 By the spring of 2022, capacity limits were lifted in Canada as well.

 Several leagues have collective bargaining agreements which mandate that the players as a group receive a defined percentage of league revenues.
 This meant the owners had the legal right to recoup a portion of any lost ticket revenues, as in these leagues a portion of salaries is paid into escrow pending a final determination of revenue.
 In some cases, such as the NHL, the owners and players agreed to modify their CBA to defer this "debt" over several years.
 In Major League Baseball, which does not have such defined revenue sharing, players agreed to receive pro-rated salaries over a reduced 60 game schedule for the 2020 Major League Baseball season.